-Where a concern is raised directly with the individual, the employee or volunteer is expected to try and address the issue in an appropriate way at the time where applicable.

-Where this is not appropriate the individual must advise the complainant of the complaints procedure and inform his/her service lead of the situation immediately.
+Where a concern is raised directly with the individual, the employee or volunteer is expected to try and address the issue in an appropriate way at the time, where applicable.
+Where this is not appropriate the individual must advise the complainant of the complaints procedure and inform his/her manager of the situation immediately.

-If the employee or volunteer receives a written complaint s/he must inform his/her service lead immediately.
+If the employee or volunteer receives a written complaint s/he must inform his/her manager immediately.